ArtTucker/mental_health_and_economics/README.md

 \
 **Random Forest Classifier: Pros and Limitations**
 \
 This analysis employed a Random Forest Classifier because of its versatility.
-A Random Forest Classifer can be used for both classifications and logistic regression.
+A Random Forest Classifier can be used for both classifications and logistic regression.
 It also provides higher accuracy through cross validation.
-Compared to some simple decision trees, which searches for the most important feature while splitting a node, a Random Forest classifier finds the best feature among a random subset of features.
+Compared to some simple decision trees, which searches for the most important feature while splitting a node, a Random Forest Classifier finds the best feature among a random subset of features.
 The pros and cons of this model are represented below.
 \
 Benefits:
 \
-•	Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+1. Random Forest Classifiers build multiple decision trees and merges them together to get a more accurate and stable prediction.
+2. It provides higher accuracy through cross validation.
+A Random Forest Classifier will handle the missing values and maintain the accuracy of data.
+3. If there are more trees, it will lower the risk of over-fitting trees in the model.
+4. Robust to outliers.
+5. Works well with non-linear data.
+6. Better accuracy than other classification algorithms.
+(Example: Stochastic Gradient Descent/K-Nearest Neighbors/...)

 \
-•	It provides higher accuracy through cross validation.
-Random forest classifier will handle the missing values and maintain the accuracy of data.
-\
-•	If there are more trees, it will lower the risk of over-fitting trees in the model.
-\
-•	Robust to outliers.
-\
-•	Works well with non-linear data.
-\
-•	Better accuracy than other classification algorithms.(Example: Stochastic Gradient Descent/K-Nearest Neighbors/...)
-\
 Limitations:
 \
-•	The main limitation of random forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
+1. The main limitation of a Random Forest is that many trees can make the algorithm too slow and ineffective for real-time predictions.
-•	Since a random forest combines multiple decision trees, it becomes more difficult to interpret.
+2. Since a Random Forest combines multiple decision trees, it becomes more difficult to interpret.

 \
 \
 **Model Improvements, Changes, Additional Training**
 \
 To improve our classification, we also ran an oversampling model.
 It adjusted the class distribution of a data set (the ratio between the different classes/categories represented) by randomly duplicating examples from the minority class and adding them to the training dataset.
 Doing so should help to achieve a better predictions accuracy score.
-\
 To keep improving our model, the next step would be to keep refining our features.
-For example, we could add some more feature if it boosts the prediction’s accuracy.
+For example, we could add some more features if it boosts the prediction’s accuracy.
 We stopped using under-sampling as it did not help to improve our model.
-Under-sampling probably did not work because it drops a lot o information.
+Under-sampling probably did not work because it drops a lot of information.
 More information helps the modeling algorithm.
 \
 \
 **Results**
 \
 After using Random Forest Classifier to predict our target based on related features, our accuracy score is 78.6%, with a precision of 79%, a recall(sensitivity) of 79% and a F1 score of 0.79.
 The high average F1 score tell us that sensitivity and precision are balanced in our model.
-We can also analyses that our model have better performance while predicting a negative MH diagnostic than a positive one.
+We can also analyze that our models have better performance while predicting a negative MH diagnostic than a positive one.
-After oversampling our accuracy score and all other parameters are better 83%, which is good and means our model is predicting more than 4 out of 5 times the correct output.
+After oversampling, our accuracy score and all other parameters are better than 83%, which is good and means our model is predicting more than 4 out of 5 times the correct output.

 # Summary
-Without information, people make decisions based on personal biases, opinions or best guesses.
+Without accurate information, people make decisions based on personal biases, opinions or best guesses.
 Despite evidence to the contrary, workers believed that if an employer identified them with a mental health condition, then their careers would suffer.
 This felt more probable for women than men, a possible amplification of women’s minority status in the tech industry.
 Representing only 1 out every 4 workers, women already face different characterizations than men, because of their poorer remonstrance.
 While workers had not seen negative consequences for a mental health diagnosis among coworkers, they also did not notice employers spreading awareness of mental health resources or coverage.
 Omission in discussions prevents normalization of the subject.
-It could be affecting people’s willingness to be identified as having a mental health condition.
+This could be affecting people’s willingness to be identified as having a mental health condition.
 Even for this survey, only 420 (41%) of the total respondents were willing to answer if they had a current mental health diagnosis.
+\
+\
+**Presentation:**
+\
+Please see more of our presentation and summary in Google Slides.

 # Recommendations for Employers
 1. Amplify communication about wellness opportunities to prevent stress from becoming a mental health condition.
 Normalize mental health by openly discussing it during presentations about resources and health coverage.
 2. Acknowledge and name gender dynamics in the workplace.
 Women perceive penalization is possible more often than men.
 More research is needed to understand why, but it starts by naming that men outnumber women dramatically.
 3. Workplace culture is affected by many factors.
 Psychological safety affects people’s productivity and retention, which has financial consequences.
 Do right by people.
 Do right by your bottom line.
 Consider a corporate social responsibility department.
 Incorporate data about employee wellness into a part of how the workplace success is defined.
 Measure it so there’s accountability.